oazabir/HackerSpray/README.md

     - **mode** - How to count the hits and apply blocking
       - _perkey_ - count hits from all IPs to this key.
 For ex, allow maximum 1000000 hits to Home page in 10 minutes period.
       - _perorigin_ - While checking hits to this key, if the origin IP has produced more than the maxAttempts hit overall on any key, then block.
 For ex, allow 1000 hits per IP, to any key, but do this check on Login page hit.
       - _perkeyorigin_ - Count hits to this key, per IP.
-For ex, 1000 hits per IP on the Login page.
+For example, 1000 hits per IP on the Login page.

 ### Step 2
 Add the Hacker Spray ``HttpModule`` in web.config: